krista-t/data-catalog/content/Data Catalog/Data Catalog Guide.md

 - Often have more predictable metadata handling but require human intervention
 - May offer greater control over metadata management processes and standards
 - Typically more stable and well-understood in terms of behavior and limitations
-- Best for: Organizations with smaller data volumes or strict metadata control requirements
+- Best for organizations with smaller data volumes or strict metadata control requirements

 #### 5. Open-Source vs. Commercial Solutions